Foundation / Corporation

 GrantWatch ID#: 154849

-The Summer Youth Partnership offers small grants, averaging $500.
-The Foundation recognizes that some summer programs have special needs, so will consider applications of over $500 in some circumstances.
+The average grant awarded will be $400.00.
+However, we recognize that some Summer Programs have special needs, and will consider applications of over $400.00 in some circumstances.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.